 Now you can place the filled inner bag into the bean bag cover.

-To clean up any spilled beans, simply use a vacuum cleaner.
-A bag-less vacuum cleaner like a Dyson will allow you to re-use any beans that were spilled on the floor.
+To clean up any spilled beans, use a vacuum cleaner.
+A bag-less vacuum cleaner like a Dyson will allow you to re-use any beads from the floor.
 Make sure you get all loose beans up from your floor surface as they can be dangerous to humans and pets if swallowed.

 Please dispose of the plastic bags that your products and filling came in thoughtfully.
 We suggest placing them all in one bag and putting them in your recycle bin.
 Remember these bags can be dangerous if children get their hands on them, so dispose of them immediately after use.

-Buying bean bag covers and filling them yourself will save you a huge amount of money, as pre-filled bean bags are considerably more expensive to freight than covers only.
+Buying bean bag covers and filling them yourself will save you a tremendous amount of money, as pre-filled bean bags are considerably more expensive to freight than covers only.